Hard Hunted: Outline

 Martin Kane smuggles a nuclear trigger out of China and agrees to sell it to a terrorist in the Middle East.
 The US Intelligence Services send a special undercover agent to steal the device from Kane, but she fails and is found murdered.
 A team of three further agents, Donna Hamilton, Nicole Justin, and Edy Stark, is then sent in to try to retrieve the situation, fighting a gang of hi-tech smugglers with a deadly array of weaponry and erotic charms.

 Cast

+Reception

+The film is said to have been inspired by You Only Live Twice.
+It is also considered a modern depiction of the archetype of the Amazons.